Facing shorter holiday season, U.S. retailers rev up faster delivery, early deals

 The holiday deals deluge, which traditionally has started on the day after Thanksgiving, known as Black Friday, has been starting earlier and earlier in November each year.
 This year such promotions began in mid-October due to the shorter season.
 For example, Walmart began offering holiday deals on Oct.
 25.

 Steep discounts on merchandise, typically visible just ahead of or immediately after Thanksgiving, are being offered by many companies.
 Online home retailer Wayfair is offering up to 70 percent off on top-selling items.
-Others like Amazon, Target and Kohls (KSS.N) have already begun offering Black Friday deals.
+Others like Amazon, Target and Kohls have already begun offering Black Friday deals.

 “Retailers will need to plant a sense of urgency early-on, then reinforce it after Thanksgiving, when the rubber meets the road,” said Carol Spieckerman, president at consultancy Spieckerman Retail.